 - In a medium-sized bowl whisk together the milk, water, vinegar, sugar or maple syrup, and melted butter.
 Pour the wet ingredients into the dry and whisk to combine.

-- Stir in the jalapeño (except for the 12 reserved slices), green onion, corn and beans.
-Evenly divide the batter among the 12 muffin cups and place a slice of jalapeño on top of each one.
+- Stir in the chopped jalapeño (not the 12 reserved slices), green onion, corn and beans.
+Evenly divide the batter among the 12 muffin cups, and place a slice of jalapeño on top of each one.

 - Bake for 18 to 20 minutes or until the centers are firm and a toothpick inserted in the center comes out clean.
 Let cool in the pans for at least 15 minutes before removing.